22 Best Barbecue Side Dishes

 This is a truly versatile side dish to have in your repertoire, just stick with homemade garlic vinaigrette and you can’t go wrong.

-And the great thing with this pasta salad is it can sit for a day or two and only gets better with age.
+And the great thing about this pasta salad is it can sit for a day or two and only gets better with age.

 Recipe: The Best Pasta Salad for BBQ